systemcarl/weblog/articles/about-me.md

 #### I Love Deadlines
 Over the last five years, I have been writing software and building web
+    applications
-    applications concurrently with my MSc studies.
+concurrently with my MSc studies.
-My task was to rebuild the [*MRKTBOX*] [e-commerce web application].
+For most of this time, my task was to rebuild the [*MRKTBOX*]
+    [e-commerce web application].
 The goal of the project was to create a multi-channel e-commerce application
     that intuitively handles whatever customer experience a small business could throw at it: cafe, catering, home delivery, and other special offerings.

-One of the most valuable experiences of this project was when
+One of the most valuable experiences of this project was supervising aspiring
-    I supervised aspiring developers studying at local colleges as they worked on co-op terms or student-led projects.
+    student developers from local colleges as they worked on co-op terms or industry partner projects.
-I spent endless hours reviewing student code, untangling git commits, and
+Spending countless hours reviewing student code, untangling git commits, and
-    lecturing on topics of best practice, which were enlightening practice in leadership and project management.
+    lecturing on best practices
+was an enlightening exercise in leadership and project management.

-Since finishing my work on the [*MRKTBOX*] project, I have continued studying,
+Since finishing my work on the *MRKTBOX* project, I have continued studying,
     researching, and experimenting,
 which has culminated in the process of building this weblog, here.
 My goal is to create a prototype for an open-source, modular, extensible, (maybe